Olster1/olster1.github.io/md_files/windows-keyboard-input.md

 #ENDCODE

+#ANCHOR_IMPORTANT https://github.com/Olster1/windows_tutorials/blob/ed64686f331050411297dc0d5ca7a34e3b5f8346/windows_keyboard_input/07%20version%20-%20using%20platform%20struct/main.cpp#L29 You can see the code up to this point.

 #HR

-##Creating a character buffer for text input
+##<span id='id11'>Creating a character buffer for text input</span>

 In a game you might want an actual string of characters that a user typed like entering in their profile name or entering commands into the in-game console.
 For this you want to handle the messages a bit different for three reasons:
 1. So it obeys the keyboard repeat functionality (if you just used the <i>isDown</i> for a key, it would spew out be very hard to control the number of letters coming out because it's just down every frame).